 S-gG-m-D-n-S

-A low-high combination of Jog and Rageshri invented by Ravi Shankar and first released on a stellar 1980 album (although he was performing it at least 5 years before this: e.g. a 1975 rendition from an all-night concert in Varanasi).
+A low-high combination of Jog and Rageshri (SgGm+DnS) invented by Ravi Shankar and first released on a stellar 1980 album – although he was performing it at least 5 years before this: e.g. a 1975 rendition from an all-night concert in Varanasi.
 Jog’s strong shuddha Ga dominates the poorvang, while motions towards the uttarang revolve around Rageshri’s m-D jump (e.g. GmDm, mDG, mDnS), and avroh movements may place phrases from both ragas in rhythmic parallel (e.g. SnDm, GmgS).
-Described by Tanarang as “very melodious and straightforward…a meend-pradhan raga [which] can be rendered freely in all three octaves” (although his description of a “rather deep atmosphere” doesn’t match so much with my own ears, which have always heard more of a flittering, folksy lightness in the raga).
-The basic scale form (a Pa–murchana of the Jog-allied Tilang) is curious in that its that ‘reverse‘ is the same as its ‘negative‘ (=SRgPdDS).
-Also explore other Jog-based fusions including Jogeshwari Pancham, as well as J.P.
-Gunidas’ Jogkauns and Ulhas Bapat’s Amrut Ranjani – plus other Ravi-authored forms such as Parameshwari, Gangeshwari, Kameshwari, Rangeshwari, Mohankauns, Bairagi, Bairagi Todi, Ahir Lalit, and Pancham se Gara.
+Described by Tanarang as “very melodious and straightforward…a meend-pradhan raga [which] can be rendered freely in all three octaves” – although Tanarang’s description of a “rather deep atmosphere” doesn’t match so much with my own ears, which have always heard more of a flittering, folksy lightness in the raga (for further emotional variance, Shankar’s student Tarun Bhattacharya describes it as encapsulating a “melancholic, devotional aspect”).
+The basic scale (a Pa–murchana of the Jog-allied Tilang) is curious in that its that ‘reverse‘ is the same as its ‘negative‘ (=SRgPdDS).
+Also explore other Jog-based fusions including Tanarang’s Jogeshwari Pancham, J.P.
+Gunidas’ Jogkauns, & Ulhas Bapat’s Amrut Ranjani – plus other Ravi-authored forms such as Parameshwari, Gangeshwari, Kameshwari, Rangeshwari, Mohankauns, Bairagi, Bairagi Todi, Ahir Lalit, & Pancham se Gara.

 Search | Glossary | Tags